-Some of the receptors in SMAQMD would continue to violate PM2.5 standard, and mitigation measure calls for retrofitting homes and relocation of area residents.
+Some of the receptors in the Sacramento Metropolitan Air Quality Management District would continue to violate PM2.5 standard, and mitigation measure calls for retrofitting homes and relocation of area residents.
 If the residents do not agree, then there would be significant pollutant impacts.

 Uncertainty calculations leave much to be desired.
-In Appendix 2b, it is simply said that there will be uncertainty, but no further actions are taken to estimate/reduce them.
+In Appendix 2B, it is simply said that there will be uncertainty, but no further actions are taken to estimate/reduce them.